Free Shipping on all Orders!

 Northern Harrier Gray Ghost

-Spending a few afternoons with a gray ghost may sound eerie, but I found these visits to be quite enjoyable.
-I'm actually referring to photography sessions with a male northern harrier (Circus hudsonius).
+Spending a few afternoons with a gray ghost may sound eerie, but I find these visits to be quite enjoyable, particularly when armed with my camera and long lens.
+Of course, the gray ghost that I'm referring to is the male northern harrier (Circus hudsonius).
 These are magnificent birds that look like a hawk, but have the facial disc of an owl set with yellow, piercing eyes.
-Their wings are long with black tips and black-tipped secondaries.
+In addition to their unique facial characteristics, male nothern harriers have long wings with black tips and black-tipped secondary feathers.
 Why the mysterious "gray ghost" reference?
 Generally, male northern harriers are seen less frequently than the females and juveniles.
 Additionally, female and juvenile northern harriers are brown, and the males are gray.
 The color of the male, coupled with its silent, slow, gliding motion while hunting prey has earned this male raptor the moniker - gray ghost.